Telotristat (Xermelo™)

 About Telotristat (Xermelo™)

 Telotristat is used to treat diarrhea associated with carcinoid syndrome, which is seen in patients with carcinoid or neuroendocrine tumors.
-These tumors cause the body to overproduce certain hormones, including serotonin, which leads to symptoms, known as "carcinoid syndrome".
+These tumors cause the body to make too much of certain hormones, including serotonin, which leads "carcinoid syndrome."
 Overproduction of serotonin causes diarrhea.
-Telotristat is a medication that inhibits tryptophan hydroxylase which, in turn, reduces the production of serotonin.
-Telotristat is often used in combination with another type of medication, called a somatostatin analog (octreotide, lanreotide).
+Telotristat is a medication that slows down or stops tryptophan hydroxylase, which lessens how much serotonin is made.
+Telotristat is often used with another type of medication called a somatostatin analog (octreotide, lanreotide).

 How to Take Telotristat